 The indexed growth structure is similar to Accumulation Builder Flex, though Survivorship Plus includes enhanced crediting and growth guarantees.

-The policy is available with many of the assorted riders offered for Accumulation Builder Flex and is also designed to provide the surviving insured with financial protection via ready access to guaranteed cash value if needed.
+The policy is available with many of the assorted riders offered for Accumulation Builder Flex.
+It is also designed to provide the surviving insured with financial protection via ready access to guaranteed cash value if needed.

 Diversified Advantage Variable Universal Life: